dgroomes/kafka-playground/spring-seekable/README.md

 ### Instructions

-* Use Java 11
+1. Use Java 17
-* Install Kafka and `kcat`:
+2. Install Kafka and `kcat`:
    * `brew install kafka`
    * `brew install kcat`
+3. Start Kafka
-* Running the application and the test cases depend on a locally running Kafka instance.
-Use the `startKafka` and `stopKafka` commands (see [`commands.sh`](#commandssh)) to run Kafka.
+   * Source the commands file (see [`commands.sh`](#commandssh)) and then run the following command to start Kafka.
+   * `startKafka`
-* In a new terminal, build and run the program with `build && run`
+4. Build and run the program
+   * `build && run`
+5. Produce some test records
+   * `produce`
-* In a new terminal, produce some test data with `produce`.
-You should see the application react with new logs.
-Next, try `produce 10`.
+   * You should see the application react with new logs.
+6. Produce many more records
+   * `produce 10`
+7. Seek the consumer to the beginning
    * In the application terminal, press "enter" to seek the consumer to the beginning of the topic.
 It should replay all the messages on the topic.

 ### `commands.sh`